 I have since released four full-sized books.
 In 2019, Naming The Shadows (The Porcupine's Quill), a collection of short fiction, and a cross genre history called The Name Unspoken: Wandering Spirit Survival School (Big Pond Rumours Press) were published.
 This was followed in 2020 by Stars in the Junkyard (Cyberwit), a double-sized collection of poetry, and Before The Heart Went Down: Selected Poems by Robert Billings (Cyberwit) which includes 12 previously uncollected works.

 I am now working on at least four more books, though not all at once.
-There is my debut novel, Living True, which I have just sent out to make its round with various publishers.
-I am about to switch my focus back to poetry in order to get my fourth book ready for publication.
-Plus, I am in the process of collecting enough stories for a second collection of short fiction, and I have a collection of linked stories for a youth novel.
-To date, my work has been published all across Canada, in the USA, Mexico, the UK, the Netherlands, India, and Australia.
+There is my debut novel, Tell That To Picasso, which I have just sent out to make its round with various publishers.
+I've also just sent out my 4th poetry manuscript on a hunt for publication.
+Plus, I am in the process of collecting enough stories for a second collection of short fiction, and I've got a Youth novel composed of linked stories.
+To date, my work has been published all across Canada, in the USA, Mexico, the UK, the Netherlands, India, Singapore, and Australia.

 This is a picture of me with two of my siblings.
 Daniel is standing and Catherine is reaching.
 I am holding onto our cat, who the family had named - creatively - Tomcat.